Diving With Glasses: Best Tips for Clear Vision Underwater

 Stick-on magnifying lenses are an affordable solution for divers who need magnification to read instruments underwater.
 These lenses can be applied to various eyewear, including dive masks, sunglasses, and safety goggles, providing flexibility and convenience.

-The stick-on lenses utilize a patented adhesion technology that ensures they stay in place even when submerged.
+The stick-on lenses utilise a patented adhesion technology that ensures they stay in place even when submerged.
 To install them, ensure that both the lenses and the mask surfaces are clean, and warm the lenses before application.
 Different magnification strengths are available, ranging from +1.25 to +3.0, allowing you to choose the strength that best suits your needs.
+The light entering the eye is enhanced by these lenses, aiding in reading instruments underwater.

 For reading gauges and other small print underwater, masks designed with built-in reader lenses are also an option.
 These stick-on lenses provide a simple and effective solution for enhancing your underwater vision without the need for a full prescription mask.